Post-doctoral Residency (Fellowship) Program in Forensic Psychology

 The Program's objectives are consistent with recent trends in training in psychology, which encourage a general pre-doctoral internship followed by a post-doctoral year of training in a specialty.
 In many states, these two years satisfy the experience requirements for licensing as a psychologist.
 The Program is also designed to provide the necessary training and experience for certification as a “Designated Forensic Psychologist" , which is required by state regulations for public sector forensic mental health positions in Massachusetts.

 Advanced study in forensic psychology requires the development of a thorough knowledge of mental health law, both federal and state, related to forensic clinical populations and forensic evaluations.
 Equally important is an understanding of the relevant legal and mental health systems and agencies.
 In addition, residents are trained to apply psychological principles and knowledge to the legal system.
-The Program provides residents the opportunity to acquire this knowledge through various practicum placements and didactic training.
+The Program provides residents the opportunity to acquire this knowledge through various rotations and didactic training.

 Forensic psychologists with specialized post-doctoral training should bring to their future work setting an enhanced capacity for applied research on forensic questions and populations.
 Residents in the Program are provided time, resources, and supervision to develop their research abilities by performing research on forensic and mental health law issues.
 Topics may be developed by the residents or through their collaboration with faculty in their on-going research projects.